 - olive oil

-- 12 ounces jack and colby cheese, shredded (or favorite cheese blend)
+- 12 ounces cheddar cheese shredded (or favorite cheese blend)

 - Preheat oven to 400º F.

 - Split baked potatoes in half and scoop out center of potato.

 - Drizzle olive oil over the baked potato half and place on baking sheet, skin side up.
 Sprinkle with salt and pepper.